 Familial hypercholesterolemia is a disorder that is passed down through families.
-It causes LDL ("bad") cholesterol levels to be very high.
+It causes LDL ("bad") cholesterol level to be very high.
 The condition begins at birth and can cause heart attacks at an early age.

 Related topics include:

 Type II hyperlipoproteinemia; Hypercholesterolemic xanthomatosis; Low density lipoprotein receptor mutation